 Welcome to the digital transformation of the built environment

-The digital transformation of smart buildings depends upon the integration of multiple technologies which must work in concert to bring value to the owners, landlords, and occupants.
+The digital transformation of smart buildings depends upon the integration of multiple technologies which must work in concert to bring value to the owners, landlords, and occupants, says Bob Snyder, Chair, Smart Building Summit.

 The pandemic clearly demonstrated smart buildings were better able to cope with quick changes in the economic and social environment.
 Then the technologies highlighted included control systems, remote working, and air quality.
 Now that we need to bring the people back to the office, the requisite technologies include Internet of Things and the ability to customise the built environment not only to the company, not only to the department, but even to the individual.